madebyraygun/pssst/README.md

 # Secure Form

-A PHP-based single-user application to securely submit and retrieve information on the web.
+A PHP-based single-user application to securely submit and retrieve information such as passwords via the web.
 No database required.
+Keep your secrets out of email and Slack!

 ## Installation